Half-yearly Financial Report

 |Weighted average shares in issue (adjusted for treasury shares)

-There are no convertible instruments, derivatives or contingent share agreements in issue so basic and diluted return/(loss) per share are the same.
+There are no convertible instruments, derivatives or contingent share agreements in issue, and therefore no dilution affecting the (loss)/return per share.
+The basic (loss)/return per share is therefore the same as the diluted (loss)/return per share.

 |